-Pharmacy tech positions may appeal to you because of the number of available positions, the schedule flexibility and the chance to get in on the ground floor and work your way up.
-Pharmacy tech positions can be full-time, part-time or as needed, and you may have the option of day, evening or even overnight hours at some locations.
-With a national certification and experience, you can easily find employment as a pharmacy tech in organizations across the United States.
+Pharmacy technician positions may appeal to you because of the number of available positions and the schedule flexibility.
+Pharmacy technician positions can be full-time, part-time or as needed, and you may have the option of day, evening or even overnight hours at some locations.
+With a national certification and experience, you can easily find employment as a pharmacy technician in organizations across the United States.

-Pharmacy technician is an entry-level career position, and while you should be able to find a position almost anywhere you relocate, your growth opportunities are limited without furthering your education.
-You may want to investigate other types of positions in the medical field and possibly work as a pharmacy tech while you obtain additional education or training.
-As a pharmacy tech, your tasks may include the following:
+Pharmacy technician is an entry-level career position, and while you should be able to find a position in many locations, your growth opportunities are limited without furthering your education.
+You may want to investigate other types of positions in the medical field and possibly work as a pharmacy technician while you obtain additional education or training.
+As a pharmacy technician, your tasks may include the following:

 - Providing service to physicians and patients via telephone, computer and in person

 - Verifying patient insurance

 - Learning medical terminology, reading medication orders and prescriptions, preparing labels and calculating quantities

 - Assembling intravenous solutions and other pharmaceutical therapies